boschmateo/InventarioEntesCCAA/README.md

     - Castilla y León: Palencia, Ávila, Burgos, León, Salamanca, Segovia, Soria, Valladolid, Zamora.

     The exact named speficied here must be used in order to map the correct provinces.
 If a autonomous community and a province from that autonomous community is speficied, the search will be done only to the provinces as this flag is more restrictive.
-    _Example_: To search the province of Tarragona Madrid and Gerona do: `python3 scraper.py --province`
+    _Example_: To search the province of Tarragona, Madrid and Gerona do: `python3 scraper.py --province Tarragona Madrid Gerona`

 * __--type__: Obtain only data from entities that belong to a specific type of entity.
 The possible values are: GOBIERNO CA, OA ADMINISTRATIVO, OA COMERCIAL, OA, ENTIDAD PUBLICA EMPRESARIAL, ENTE PUBLICO, AGENCIA, CONSORCIO, FUNDACION, INSTITUCION SIN AL, SOCIEDAD MERCANTIL, UNIVERSIDAD, CIUDAD AUTONOMA.
 If this flag is not specified all types of entities will be searched.
 _Example_: To search for entities that correspond to the type SOCIEDAD MERCANTIL and FUNDACION do: `python3 scraper.py --type \"SOCIEDAD MERCANTIL\" FUNDACION`